stennety/mywebsite/_posts/2024-8-20-open-vs-private.md

 ---
 layout: post
 title: Open-Source vs Proprietary
-tags: [AI, LLMs, Open-Source, Innovation]
+tags: [AI, LLMs, Open-Source]
 ---

-In the rapidly evolving landscape of artificial intelligence, a fascinating trend has emerged.
-As illustrated in the graph above, companies developing proprietary AI models are finding themselves in a constant sprint to keep pace with the rapid advancements in open-source alternatives.
-This competitive pressure is driving an unprecedented acceleration in AI innovation across the board.
+Companies developing proprietary AI models are finding themselves in a constant sprint to keep pace with the rapid advancements in open-source alternatives.

 ## August 2024 - Open-source and proprietary AI models